engineering blog-dk-green-8-1200x628

 : speaking or writing several languages : MULTILINGUAL

-Like many tech companies, FullStory is a polyglot organization.
+Like many tech companies, Fullstory is a polyglot organization.
 In an ideal world, an organization would standardize on a single language, which would bring many benefits: it would be easier for developers to contribute to projects outside of their team, and the support load for language-specific tooling would be smaller.
 However, whatever your personal language preferences may be, it’s hard to deny that quite a few languages have built very effective ecosystems around particular problem spaces.
 Trying to mandate a single language across an entire organization becomes painful as soon as you need to solve problems where your chosen language doesn’t have a developed ecosystem.
 While this doesn’t mean that you should let every engineer pick their favorite language for each project, it does suggest that choosing a few languages will serve you better than just one.

 rust-pt1-1